gmillio/ToDoList/README.md

 - Finish customizing the design of alerts and the menu for creating a new ToDoList

-- Be able to re-send them from the app
+- Be able to rename them from the app

 - Be able to delete them from the app